Latest News

 Cyprus's President said that European prosecutors are looking into possible criminal offenses relating to an EU-funded project worth 1.9 billion euros ($2.12 billion), which aims to build a submarine electric cable connecting Europe with the eastern Mediterranean.

-The Great Sea Interconnector Cable is being built by the Greek power grid operator IPTO to connect European and Cypriot transmission systems and to later extend to Israel via the Mediterranean Sea.
+The Great Sea Interconnector is being built by the Greek grid operator IPTO to connect European and Cypriot transmission systems and extend it to Israel.

-Nicosia is seeking clarifications about the project's cost, viability, and liabilities.
+Nicosia is seeking clarifications about the project's cost and viability.
 In March, Greece reaffirmed their commitment to the project following reports that it had been stopped due to financial and geopolitical issues.

 Nikos Christodoulides, the Cypriot president, told reporters that he was informed late Wednesday night that the European Public Prosecutor's Office opened an investigation into "possible crimes in relation to this specific project" following complaints.